 2. Timing is more important than a lot of other factors.
 There is a right time to approach persons for persuasion, and there is a wrong time.
 Getting it right might be the difference between winning and losing

 5. There will always be people who get better deals than you and people who get worse deals than you.
-If you want to make it into the first category, the first step is wondering “how do they do it?”.
+If you want to make it into the first category, the first step is wondering, “how do they do it?”.

 9. When I was younger, I used to promote the idea one can learn from anyone.
-While I still believe that, I believe more in negotiating for my time now.
-My time is precious, so I plan on everything which is important to me, including meetings with friends.
-Therefore, I carefully choose the people I spend the time with.
+While I still believe that, I believe more in negotiating for my time.
+My time is precious, so I plan on everything important to me, including meetings with friends.
+Therefore, I carefully choose the people I spend time with.
 Generally, it’s better to spend more time with the people you aspire to become like.
 Everyone is the average of the 6 people (s)he spends the most time with.
 So… I use my right to say “no”.
 I know people don’t usually fight it.

-Copyright © Marcus Victor Grant, 2011-present
+Copyright © Marcus Victor Grant 2011-present, all rights reserved.